-MS in Learning Design Innovation
+Master of Science in Learning Design and Innovation

 This program is intended for those who aspire to teach instructional and program design in schools or leading organizations who need to train staff using technologies and advanced learning theories.